Isotropic Cellular Automata: the DDLab iso-rule paradigm

 \section{input-entropy and min-max variability}

-The entropy of the iso-histogram, the input-entropy, can be measured and plotted over time.
+The entropy of the iso-rule IFH, the input-entropy, can be measured and plotted over time.
 The average entropy and its variability over a window of time-steps indicates the quality --- ordered/complex/chaotic --- of the dynamics, very roughly as follows,

-Both the mean-entropy and entropy-variability are measured from a run of time-steps starting from a random (but possible biased) initial state, discounting a short initial run to allow the the dynamics to settle into its typical behaviour.
+Both the mean-entropy and entropy-variability are measured from a run of time-steps starting from a random (but possible biased) initial state, discounting a short initial run to allow the dynamics to settle into its typical behaviour.

-The Shannon entropy of the input-frequency histogram (the actual plot, not log$_2$) measures its heterogeneity.
-The input-entropy $H$, at time-step $t$, for one time-step ($w$=1), is given by $H^t = -\sum_{i=0}^{S-1} \left( {Q_{i}^{t}}/{n} \times log_{2}\left({Q_{i}^{t}}/{n}\right)\right)$, where $Q_{i}^{t}$ is the lookup frequency of neighborhood $i$ at time~$t$. $S$ is the rule-table size and $n$ is the CA lattice size.
-The normalised entropy $H_N$ is a value between 0 and 1, $H_N=H^t/log_{2}n$ used in the graphic display as in figure~\ref{Life-entropy} and is usually averaged over a small moving window (say $w$=10) of time-steps to smooth an otherwise jagged plot.
+\enlargethispage{2ex} The Shannon entropy of the IFH measures its heterogeneity\cite{Wuensche99}.
+The input-entropy\cite[EDD:33.1]{EDD} $H$, at time-step $t$, for one time-step ($w$=1), is given by $H^t = -\sum_{i=0}^{S-1} \left( {Q_{i}^{t}}/{n} \times log_{2}\left({Q_{i}^{t}}/{n}\right)\right)$, where $Q_{i}^{t}$ is the actual height of bar $i$ (input-frequency) at time-step~$t$. $S$ is the number of bars (rule-table size) and $n$ is the CA lattice size.
+The normalised input-entropy $H_N$ is a value between 0 and 1, $H_N=H^t/log_{2}n$ used in the graphic display as in figure~\ref{Life-entropy} and is usually averaged over a small moving window of time-steps (say $w$=10) to smooth an otherwise jagged plot.

 The mean entropy is the average $H_N$ over a longer run of time-steps.
 The entropy-variability known as min-max\footnote{Variability by min-max is preferable to the previously adopted\cite{Wuensche97,Wuensche99} standard deviation which gives a high value for monotonic entropy decrease, characteristic of a foreground pattern gradually dying out, which would be misleading to identify complex dynamics.
 Min-max is low for dying out dynamics so this problem is avoided.} is the maximum up-slope found in a run of time-steps --- the rise in entropy following a lower value.